 Put simply, ‘predatory’ journals trade, intentionally and fraudulently, off existing society or journal names.
 Authors send their work and, in some cases, pay publication fees to these titles in good faith – only to discover that their research hasn’t appeared in the title they thought it would.

 The Think.
 Check.
 Submit. campaign empowers authors to evaluate the trustworthiness of a journal or its publisher.
 By using the simple checklist provided on the Think.
 Check.
 Submit. website (thinkchecksubmit.org), authors can make an informed choice before sending their articles for review.

 The checklist includes ways to evaluate the credentials of any title and the society or publisher behind it.
-It doesn’t offer a definitive list of ‘approved’ titles, but it is another important resource that authors can draw on – including their colleagues and information specialists – to make sure the research they publish has maximum impact on their careers.
+It doesn’t offer a definitive list of ‘approved’ titles, but it is another important resource that authors can draw on – as well as their colleagues and information specialists – to make sure the research they publish has maximum impact.